 As Internews is strictly a media development organization, we will not consider applications rooted in advocacy or political campaigning.

 This opportunity is open to journalist networks, media organizations, civil society organizations or academic institutions.
 Although we will consider applications by NGOs or environmental groups looking to build the capacity of journalists to cover conservation issues, preference will be given to applications from or affiliated with professional journalists, media organizations, journalism schools and the like.

-All activities must take place in a country in the Global South, as defined by the DAC list of ODA recipients.
+All activities must take place in the countries listed here.
 We will also consider applications for activities to be held in Russia.

 Where can this funding be used?

-This opportunity is focused on building capacity for reporting in countries in the Global South, where the need is often the greatest and the pool of available resources is limited.
+This opportunity is focused on building capacity for reporting in countries where the need is often the greatest and the pool of available resources is limited.
 We are especially interested in projects in biodiversity-rich regions of the world, such as the Amazon, Central Africa and Southeast Asia, or other biodiversity hotspots.

 How much funding is available?